nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: Note:** <br>

-* Multiplicity refers to the number of instances of each field, that a student can have. (e.g. a student can have either 0 or 1 phone numbers associated to him/her)
+* Multiplicity refers to the number of instances of each field, that a student can have (e.g. a student can have either 0 or 1 phone numbers associated to him/her).

+* In TAPA, two students are considered as equal only if they have the same student ID (i.e. multiple students can have the same module code/name/phone number/telegram handle/email address but not student ID).

 * More details regarding the use of prefix can be found in the [Features](#features) section below.
 </div>